POPCORNBOOM/Parallaxer/README.md

 - one source folder
 - one configuration

-Parallaxer supports two content sources inside that folder:
+Parallaxer resolves media from two places inside that folder:

-1. Shared media in the source folder root
+1. Media files in the source folder root

-- Images and videos placed directly in the playlist folder root are treated as shared media.
+- Images and videos placed directly in the playlist folder root are the default source.
-- Shared media is automatically divided horizontally by the number of monitors in the selected configuration.
+- Root-level media is automatically divided horizontally by the number of monitors in the selected configuration.
 - Slices are mapped from left to right using the monitor order defined in the configuration.
 - This means one image or one video can be automatically split and shown across multiple displays at the same time.

-2. Per-monitor overrides using short-name folders
+2. Same-named files inside short-name folders

 - Each monitor in a configuration has a `shortName`.
-- If a subfolder matching that `shortName` exists, files inside that subfolder override the shared slice for that monitor.
+- If a subfolder matching that `shortName` exists and contains a same-named file, that file is shown on that monitor instead of the root-level slice.
 - A set of same-named assets can therefore live in different folders and be mapped to different displays at the same time.
-- This allows one playlist item to mix shared assets and per-monitor assets.

 ### Guide Screens